jenkins-infra/jenkins.io/content/blog/2011/2011-06-16-jenkins-long-term-support-release.md

 ---
-layout: post
+:layout: post
-title: Jenkins Long-Term Support Release
+:title: Jenkins Long-Term Support Release
-nodeid: 320
+:nodeid: 320
-created: 1308248657
+:created: 1308248657
-tags:
+:tags:
 - general
 - core
 - releases
 - lts
+:author: kohsuke
 ---
 We have released <a href="http://jenkins-ci.org/">1.409.1, our first long-term support (LTS) release</a>, from the Jenkins project.